Swindon, Staffordshire

-Note that the Convenience store operated under the Londis fascia until 2020.
+Swindon is a village and civil parish located in the district of South Staffordshire, in the county of Staffordshire, England.
+It is 6 miles (6 km) west of Dudley, 2 miles (6 km) northwest of Kingswinford and 2 miles (6 km) southwest of Wombourne.
+Swindon is located just outside the county and conurbation of the West Midlands.
+It borders the metropolitan boroughs of Dudley and Wolverhampton to the east and northwest.
+The parish which includes Swindon and the neighbouring villages of Hinksford and Smestow had a population of 1,279 recorded in the 2021 Census.

 History

-Swindon was formerly part of the parish of Wombourne, but was administratively distinct.
-A manor belonged to Englefield family, the lords of Englefield, Berkshire, as part of the manor of Himley.
+Swindon was formerly part of the parish of Wombourne, A manor belonged to Englefield family, the lords of Englefield, Berkshire, as part of the manor of Himley.
 This manor was demised to John de Somery, Baron Somery the tenant in chief ub c.1316 and by 1346 passed to his nephew John de Sutton II, who had succeeded to the barony of Dudley.
 The manor then descended as part of the family estates in the area at least until William Humble Eric Ward, 3rd Earl of Dudley sold his local estates in 1947.

 Chasepool is mentioned in Domesday Book as part of the property of William Fitz-Ansculf, lord of Dudley, but was waste on account of the forest.
 It was one of the hays (enclosed areas for hunting) of Kinver Forest.
-The area passed into the hands of the lords of Dudley in the 15th century, initially as lesses of the herbage and pannage.
+The area passed into the hands of the lords of Dudley in the 15th century, initially as lessees of the herbage and pannage.
 It was granted to Edward Sutton, 4th Baron Dudley when the family property was restored to him in 1555 and devolved as part of the family estates until 1947 in the same was as Swindon.
 By 1600 there was a lodge (Chasepool Lodge), leased to Edward Green, who probably gave his name to the adjacent Greensforge. his son also Edward gave a lease for lives of it to his son Dud Dudley.

+Demographics

+The parish of Swindon including the villages of Hinksford and Smestow had a population of 1,279 in the 2021 Census.
+The gender makeup of the parish is 51.7% females and 48.3% males.
+Of the local population, around 1,251 were born in the UK, followed by 12 residents being born in the EU, 8 were born in Africa and 2 residents were born in the Middle East and Asia and 5 were born from other countries.
+The ethnicity makeup of the parish is 97.5% White residents, followed by 1.2% Mixed Race, 1% Asian and 0.2% Black residents.
+The religious makeup of the parish was 71.3% Christians, followed by 27.4% irreligious and other religions were less than 0.5% of the overall population of the parish.

+Amenities

+The village has a small range of shops including: